smart-lty/nano-PEARL/README.md

 # 🚀 nano-PEARL

-nano-PEARL is a single-node, multi-GPU parallel speculative decoding engine.
-It decouples Draft and Target models onto separate device groups and runs them concurrently with on-the-fly verification, prefix KV caching, CUDA Graphs, paged attention, flash attention and tensor parallelism — aiming for high throughput without sacrificing output quality.
+nano-PEARL is a single-node, multi-GPU parallel speculative decoding engine that decouples Draft and Target models onto separate device groups.
+With on-the-fly verification, prefix KV caching, CUDA Graphs, paged attention, flash attention, and tensor parallelism, it delivers exceptional throughput while maintaining output quality.

+<font color="#ADD8E6">**Ready to jumpstart your research?** All advanced acceleration features are built-in—focus on your algorithm, not the engineering.</font>

+> <font color="#90EE90">✨ No more integration worries from aggressive reviewers!</font>

 ## 🎉 Latest News

 🚧 **Coming Soon**: More updates and features are in development!

+📚 **Paper Collection**: We are seeking for papers that follows parallel speculative decoding paradigm!
+We are going to prepare a paper collection of these papers for more comprehensive understanding.
+- [2025.11] 🔥 We release more benchmark results of nano-PEARL on NVIDIA L40S!
+- [2025.11] 🔥 Our web page of [nano-PEARL](https://smart-lty.github.io/nano-PEARL/) is established!
 - [2025.10] 🔥 We release the source code of nano-PEARL.
 Any PR is warmly welcomed!

 ## ✨ Key Features